wjywjycxlcxl/learngit/readme.txt

-git add readme.txt
 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL